Rug Cleaning & Restoration

 Stain Treatment Stage

 Any stains are treated to aid in removal.
 If they are recent they will generally be removed altogether, else the appearance may be reduced.
+We frequently remove stains caused by red wine, animal urine, tea and coffee.

 Rug Washing Stage